MxTriX77/Delphi-data-structures-and-algorithms/README.md

    A simple Knuth–Morris–Pratt substring searching algorithm.

 7. List:
    List or sequence is an abstract data type that represents an ordered sequence of values, where the same value may occur more than        once.
 An instance of a list is a computer representation of the mathematical concept of a finite sequence; the (potentially)            infinite analog of a list is a stream.

 8. PassBrute:
-   Simple bruteforce example.
+   A simple password file generator using bruteforce.

 9. Pyramid (binary heap):
    A binary heap is defined as a binary tree with two additional constraints: